-The helm area is equipped with twin Garmin multi-function displays (MFD).
+The helm area is equipped with a single Yamaha multi-function display (MFD).
 The MFD allows the operator to monitor all engine functions (including fuel level and engine trim), operate the engines most efficiently, and prevent serious costly damage.
 The instrumentation is unique to the type of outboard engines installed on your Pursuit.
+Your MFD may not be equipped with all of the following functions.

-The OS 405 is equipped with the Yamaha Command Link Integrated Information System®.
-Refer to the Yamaha® manuals for information on the operation of this system.
+Some models may be equipped with the Yamaha Command Link Integrated Information System[®].
+Refer to the Yamaha[®] manuals for information on the operation of this system.
+If equipped, the Yamaha monitor is located above the helm windshield.